 Laptop and desktop computers were considered as the master brainiest of the modern era.
-These two things paid platforms to their development as well as the industry development.
+These two things paid platforms to their development as well as industry development.
 Though they work similar, the physical components differ by size and other factors to comfort the user at their earnest boundary levels.

-The hard drives used in laptops can be categorized into three IDE, SATA, and solid state drives (SSD and SSHD).
+The hard drives used in laptops can be categorized into three IDE, SATA, and solid-state drives (SSD and SSHD).
 Though these drives are generally found in this generation, the main difficulty is with the desktop motherboards.
-Only if the motherboard supports and provides option to connect the hard drive then only it’s possible to connect it.
+Only if the motherboard supports and provides an option to connect the hard drive then only it’s possible to connect it.
 There are chances that a laptop may damage severely and need to perform hard disk data recovery.

 Motherboards of earlier time which uses PS2 connector or add-on support to connect other hardware components are not suitable for laptop hard drives.
-They don’t have provision to accept the laptop hard drives and supports maximum data transfer rate of only 100 Mbps.
+They don’t have provision to accept the laptop hard drives and supports a maximum data transfer rate of only 100 Mbps.
 The motherboard should have IDE and SATA compatibility in minimum to connect laptop hard drives.
 It is a complex process to connect SATA and SSD laptop hard drives in motherboards with IDE compatibility alone.

 The laptop hard drives can be easily connected with the desktop motherboards easily using connectors.
 These connectors and adapters are nothing but the serial busses and synchronous devices to connect laptop hard drives to motherboards.
 The hard drives can be connected in two ways.